 It was so easy for me to believe for awesome things to happen for my friend.
 I was completely on board with what I saw God about to do in the life of someone else, but when it comes to the things that God has been speaking over my life, I don’t believe it.

-(Even now, I wrote about what I saw for my friend easily, but I’ve written and erased the next part about what God has been speaking to me for me a dozen times.)
+(Even now, I wrote about what I saw for my friend easily, but I’ve written and erased the next part about what God has been speaking to me a dozen times.)

 But He has been relentless.
 Everywhere I am getting little reminders of the things He has promised.
 Most recently He has used the movie Moana.
 You know it’s bad when God starts speaking to me in Disney movies.
 The first time I watched it I heard Him say, “Watch how she defeats the fire demon, that is what I am calling you to do.”
 When I got to that part I was overwhelmed and cried the first moment I was able to be alone.
 I’ve embedded the clip here for those of you who haven’t seen it.
 As she lifted the heart (the green stone) I heard God say, “This is who you are, this is what you are to do.”

-I tried one two separate occasions to write a blog about all of the things God spoke to me through that movie.
+I tried on two separate occasions to write a blog about all of the things God spoke to me through that movie.
 But no matter how I wrestled with it I couldn’t get the words right.
-In exasperation I said, “Why can’t I write this?!”
+In exasperation, I said, “Why can’t I write this?!”
 The answer came immediate and soft, “Because you still don’t believe it.”

 I want to believe, I just don’t know how.
 How do I partner with a vision so grandiose?
 That through me God would restore the hearts of the broken, that He is calling me to see beyond the darkness and prophesy the true identities of the people He loves?
 That I would travel beyond my horizon to find and touch the untouchables?
 Even as I write this I feel it’s too much.
 Why would He choose me?
 (I echo Moana once again.
 I’m seriously going to have to try that blog one more time.)